 Among veterans who served in Vietnam and later wars, 41.4% who had a substance use disorder (SUD) were also diagnosed with PTSD.2 In fact, research shows that more than 20% of veterans with PTSD also have an SUD, and one national study suggests that as many as 76% of veterans have these co-occurring disorders.4,5

 Many people understand this connection, but it wasn’t always the case.
 The identification and understanding of PTSD has changed dramatically within the last century, as have the techniques that are used to effectively treat it.

 For a long time, scientists did not make the connection between PTSD and substance abuse.
 One theory is that studies conducted in previous decades to determine if veterans suffered from PTSD or substance use employed self-reporting techniques, and trauma-related symptoms may have been less likely to be reported in the past.1 Also, veterans may not be willing to report issues or may be reluctant to seek treatment from the Veterans Administration (VA) for several reasons, such as:6,7

-PTSD develops after exposure to a traumatic event that triggers feelings of terror, horror, or powerlessness, like those often found in war zones.2 The likelihood of veterans developing PTSD is increased relative to the severity of their exposure to warfare.2 And the changing nature of modern warfare, such as prolonged wars and unpredictable factors like improvised explosive devices, creates additional stressors that can place veterans of recent wars at an increased risk of developing PTSD and drug abuse.3
+PTSD develops after exposure to a traumatic event that triggers feelings of terror, horror, or powerlessness, like those often found in war zones.2 The likelihood of veterans developing PTSD is increased relative to the severity of their exposure to warfare.2 And the changing nature of modern warfare, such as prolonged wars and unpredictable factors like improvised explosive devices, creates additional stressors that can place veterans of recent wars at an increased risk of developing PTSD and drug and alcohol abuse.3

 This increased risk of developing PTSD among active military personnel can also be attributed, in part, to:3